superhighfives/v1.charliegleason.com/public/articles/2013-in-retrospect.md

 - Getting [Tweetflight](http://tweetflight.wearebrightly.com/) on the front page of **The Pirate Bay** for three days.
 - [Codename](http://codename.io/)
 - [Trova](http://trova.com.au/)
-- Finally starting a [music blog](http://letsrunawaytogether.com/), even if I don't write anywhere near enough for it.
+- ~~Finally starting a music blog, even if I don't write anywhere near enough for it.~~ Well, that was short lived.
 - [This Kind of Agility](http://thiskindofagility.com/)
 - [Miss Ladybird Cakes](http://missladybirdcakes.com/)
 - [Cats of Istanbul](http://catsofistanbul.charliegleason.com/)